 One teaspoon of sugar- optional

-Layer One: In a safe microwave bowl, microwave 1/2 the chocolate with a 1/2 teaspoon of coconut butter for 3- 30-second intervals, stirring between each interval.
+Layer One: In a safe microwave bowl, microwave 1/2 the chocolate with 1/2 teaspoon of coconut butter for 3- 30-second intervals, stirring between intervals.
 Once the chocolate is melted, spread it in an eight x8 pan lined with parchment paper.
 Let cool in the fridge for 20-30 minutes.

 Layer Three: Repeat layer one and let cool for 20-30 minutes.